Auckland businesses hope customers play by the traffic light rules - NZ Herald

 While bars, restaurants, cafes and gyms customers have to use vaccine passes, retail does not.

-Mount Eden's Time Out Bookstore will not not require customers to show a vaccine pass.
+Mt Eden's Time Out Bookstore will not require customers to show a vaccine pass.

 Manager Jenna Todd said the shop was not obliged to check vaccine passes but it did have to ensure customers wore masks, were physically distanced and scanned in - as it was already doing.